-- ▶ The allegation is logged into the case management system; - ► The allegation is assigned an investigation number (sequentially by year of receipt) and an electronic file is assigned on the internal drive by investigation number and name; - ► SIU develops an investigative plan; - ▶ SIU obtains a legal opinion from legal counsel on specific cases or issues, as necessary; - ► Quality of care issues are referred to CalOptima Health's Quality Improvement Department; - ▶ Where appropriate, SIU will submit a Request for Information (RFI) directly to an FDR to obtain relevant information; - ► SIU interviews the individual who reported the FWA, affected Members and/or FDRs, or any other potential witnesses, as appropriate; - ► SIU conducts a data analytics review of the allegation for overall patterns, trends, and errors using applicable data sources and reports; - ▶ Review of FDR enrollment applications, history, and ownership, as necessary; - ▶ Review of Member enrollment applications and other documents, as necessary; - ► All supporting documentation is scanned and saved in the assigned electronic file.
-Any pertinent information, gathered during the SIU review/investigation, is placed into the electronic file; - ► After an allegation is logged into the case management system, the investigation is tracked to its ultimate conclusion; - ► The FWA case report shall reflect all information gathered and documentation received to ensure timely receipt, review, and resolution, and report may be made to applicable state or federal agencies within mandated/required time periods, if appropriate; - ► If a referral to another investigative agency is warranted, the information is collected, and a referral is made to the appropriate agency; and/or - ▶ If the investigation results in recommendations for disciplinary or corrective actions, the results of the investigation may be reported to the Chief Compliance Officer, CEO, and Compliance Committee.
+- ► The allegation is logged into the case management system; - ► The allegation is assigned an investigation number (sequentially by year of receipt) and an electronic file is assigned on the internal drive by investigation number and name; - ► SIU develops an investigative plan; - ▶ SIU obtains a legal opinion from legal counsel on specific cases or issues, as necessary; - ▶ Quality of care issues are referred to CalOptima Health's Quality Improvement Department; - ▶ Where appropriate, SIU will submit a Request for Information (RFI) directly to an FDR to obtain relevant information; - ► SIU interviews the individual who reported the FWA, affected members and/or FDRs, or any other potential witnesses, as appropriate; - ► SIU conducts a data analytics review of the allegation for overall patterns, trends, and errors using applicable data sources and reports; - ▶ Review of FDR enrollment applications, history, and ownership, as necessary; - ▶ Review of member enrollment applications and other documents, as necessary; - ► Review of applicable contracts and/or All Plan Letters (APLs); - ▶ Discuss allegation and evidence collected with subject matter experts, as necessary; - ► All supporting documentation is scanned and saved in the assigned electronic file.
+Any pertinent information, gathered during the SIU review/investigation, is placed into the electronic file; - ► After an allegation is logged into the case management system, the investigation is tracked to its ultimate conclusion; - ► The FWA case report shall reflect all information gathered and documentation received to ensure timely receipt, review, and resolution, and report may be made to applicable state or federal agencies within mandated/required time periods, if appropriate; - ► If a referral to another investigative agency is warranted, the information is collected, and a referral is made to the appropriate agency; and/or a.
+Findings, Response, and Remediation

+▶ If the investigation results in recommendations for disciplinary or corrective actions, the results of the investigation may be reported to the Chief Compliance Officer, CEO, and Compliance Committee.
 If a CalOptima Health internal department or FDR has repeat disciplinary or corrective actions, SIU may report the issue(s) to the Compliance Committee for further action.